Second Derivative Calculator

 What is the Second Derivative?

 Second derivative of a function is the rate of change of the rate of change of a function that varies with respect to its variable.
-This method is used to measure how the slope of the tangent line (which is the first derivative) changes as you move along the graph of the function.
+This method is used to measure the slope of the tangent line (which is the first derivative) changes as you move along the graph of the function.

 The first derivative, f′(x), represents the rate of change of f(x).
 The second derivative, f′′(x), represents the rate of change of f′(x), or equivalently, the curvature of the graph of f(x).
 It is used in calculus and physics for analyzing motion, rates of change, and curvature.